theforeman/obal/README.md

 You can review the changes made by doing a `git status`.
 After making any manual changes, commit the changes and open an MR with the updates.

+## Updating a Package from Downstream

+To update a package from downstream, no changes to `package_manifest.yml` are needed, just run the update playbook specifying the package and the correct downstream version:

+    ansible-playbook update_package.yml -l tfm-rubygem-hammer_cli -e downstream_version=0.11.0.1

+This will update the spec file to point to the Dogfood location for source files and update the version to be what was provided.
+Then it will download the source from Dogfood and add it to git annex.

+You can review the changes made by doing a `git status`.
+After making any manual changes, commit the changes and open an MR with the updates.

 ## Add a New Package from Upstream

 To add a new package from upstream, start by adding an entry to `package_manifest.yml` in the appropriate section (server, client, capsule, etc):